brettshumaker/Staff-List-Plugin/readme.txt

 5. Templates screen 2

 == Changelog ==

+= 1.16 =
+* UPDATED: Added translation support.
+(Thanks to grappler on GitHub)
+* UPDATED: Added some template tags to make it easier to access staff member data on a single staff member page (single-staff-member.php) - github pull request #2 from patrickhempel
+* UPDATED: Added option to set a custom URL slug and taxonomy name - github pull request #4 from kaymmm
+* BUGFIX: Fixed a ton of PHP Notices - github issue #2 from asacolips
+* BUGFIX: Menu Icon in WordPress 3.8+

 = 1.15 =
 * UPDATED: Added Facebook and Twitter fields for Staff Members